salma-ehab/dbt_new_york_sales_data/README.md

   grouped together, disregarding the zip code and location key.
 Thus, buildings sold multiple times had to be reconnected with the location dimension to retrieve the location key.

+### Query 11:
+- This query is aimed at analyzing sale prices based on the year built and the decade built.
+  The process involves grouping the data by year and decade and then analyzing the distribution of sale prices.

+- The analysis included obtaining the maximum, minimum, average, median, and standard deviation for each group.

+- The data was filtered to exclude cases where the year built was null, indicating missing data, and the sale price was zero, suggesting a transfer of ownership without a cash consideration.

 ## Data Dictionary

 For additional information on data fields, please refer to the [data dictionary](https://www.nyc.gov/assets/finance/downloads/pdf/07pdf/glossary_rsf071607.pdf).